 Method 3: Update the Drivers to the Latest Version

 Updating drivers manually is a tiresome task as it involves a long wait while the drivers are being downloaded and also a further waiting time while they are being installed.
-Thus, most of the users are too lazy to get them updated.
+Thus, most of the users are too lazy to update it.
 But, these non updated drivers and software are behind the various errors that an average user has to face while using the computer.
-Thus, it is always recommended to update the drivers periodically.
+Thus, we always recommend updating the drivers periodically.
 The steps to update the drivers manually are:

-1. Open Device Manager.
+1. First of all, open Device Manager.
 (A shortcut is to type “devicemgr” in Run Command)

 2. You can also press Windows Key+X to choose Device Manager from the menu.